LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2021-04-12-mango-sour-gose.md

 date: 2021-04-12T02:28:34.049Z
 tags: "Mango  Sour  Berliner Weisse  Gose  Fruit Ale Lactobacillus "
 ---
 Time for another sour!
 This time it's going to be Mango, utilising 3kg of mango puree.
-The process will be the same kettle sour as my previous ones:\
+The process will be the same kettle sour as my previous ones:

-\
-- Flaked Oats will be added to give the beer body, mouthfeel and slight sweetness.
+\- Flaked Oats will be added to give the beer body, mouthfeel and slight sweetness.

 \- Fruit addition will be added during primary/secondary to get a fresher flavour and avoid cooked-flavours.